UNDERSTANDING AND AVOIDING ADVERSE IMPACT IN EMPLOYMENT PRACTICES

 The U.S. Equal Employment Opportunity Commission (EEOC) defines adverse impact as follows:

-What makes adverse impact so problematic is that it's unintentional discrimination.
-Although it's not purposeful, it's still discrimination, and it negatively impacts your organization.
-It hides, silently causing certain classes of employees to be treated differently.
-It might be hiding in the language you're using for a job posting.
-It may be a question on your job application or a "required skill" that is no longer necessary.
-Wherever it is, it's causing you to hire or promote fewer members from certain groups.
+What makes adverse impact so problematic is that it’s unintentional discrimination.
+Although it’s not purposeful, it’s still discrimination, and it negatively impacts your organization.
+Discrimination at the workplace often hides in subtle ways, leading to unequal treatment of specific groups of employees.
+It can be concealed within the language of a job posting, appear as a question on your job application, or be presented as a ‘required skill’ that is no longer relevant.”
+Wherever it is, it results in the hiring or promotion of fewer individuals from certain groups.

 Thankfully, guidelines are in place, like the Four-Fifths Rule, that can help you determine if your organization’s practices and policies unknowingly cause you to discriminate against protected groups.

-The primary standard for calculating adverse impact used by the EEOC is called the Four-Fifths Rule or 80% Rule.
+The EEOC’s primary standard for calculating adverse impact is the Four-Fifths Rule or 80% Rule.
 This rule applies to the selection rates in hiring, promotion, or other employment decisions concerning protected groups.

 The Four-Fifths Rule states that organizations should hire protected groups at a rate that is at least 80% of the hiring rate for the majority race or gender group (i.e., the group with the highest “pass” rate).
 Here’s an example: